Facebook

 License information was derived automatically

-Unemployment Rate in Malaysia decreased to 3 percent in April from 3.10 percent in March of 2025.
+Unemployment Rate in Malaysia remained unchanged at 3 percent in September.
 This dataset provides - Malaysia Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.